 Yes.
 Bayhealth employs internal patient financial counselors — ask to be connected with one by name when you call.
 For independent advocacy, the Community Legal Aid Society, Inc. (CLASI) provides free legal help to qualifying low-income residents statewide and can support billing disputes and medical debt cases.
 Delaware 2-1-1 can also connect you with local nonprofit patient assistance programs.
 For complex disputes involving large bills, a professional medical billing advocate from a service like BirthAppeal can review your bill for errors and negotiate on your behalf.

 Delaware patients have several important rights.
-You are entitled to a complete itemized bill upon request under Delaware Code Title 18.
+Same fix as above: remove or correct the Title 18 citation to accurately reflect the applicable Delaware hospital billing or consumer protection regulation.
 Nonprofit hospitals like Bayhealth are federally required under IRS Section 501(r) to offer financial assistance programs and cannot place your account in collections without first notifying you of those programs.
 If your insurer is involved, the Delaware Insurance Commissioner can investigate improper claim handling.
-If your bill goes to collections, the federal FDCPA gives you the right to demand written debt validation within 30 days, pausing all collection activity until validation is provided.
+Revise to: 'If your bill has been transferred to a third-party collection agency, the FDCPA gives you the right to request written validation of the debt within 30 days of receiving the collector's validation notice.
+The collector must cease collection efforts on the disputed amount until it provides validation.
+The FDCPA does not apply to the hospital collecting its own debt directly.'

-Nonprofit hospitals are prohibited by federal law from reporting a debt to credit bureaus or initiating legal collection action before completing a financial assistance screening for eligible patients.
+Revise to: 'Nonprofit hospitals subject to IRS Section 501(r) are prohibited from initiating extraordinary collection actions — such as lawsuits or wage garnishment — before completing a financial assistance screening.
+Separately, as of 2023, the major credit bureaus have voluntarily agreed to remove most medical debt from credit reports, though this is not a federal legal mandate.'
 If you have formally submitted a written dispute, request in that same letter that the account be placed on administrative hold during review.
 While hospitals are not always legally required to honor this request, a documented written dispute significantly strengthens your position if the account is sent to collections prematurely.
 In that case, send an immediate debt validation letter to the collection agency invoking your FDCPA rights.

 Internal billing disputes at a hospital like Bayhealth typically take between 30 and 90 days for a formal written response.
 Insurer-level appeals have defined timelines under Delaware insurance regulations — urgent appeals must be resolved within 72 hours, and standard appeals within 30 days.
 If you escalate to the Delaware Department of Insurance or the Attorney General's Consumer Protection Unit, investigations can take 60 to 120 days but often prompt faster cooperation from the hospital.
 Staying in consistent written communication and following up every two weeks prevents your dispute from stalling.